MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

+# To gain the power of Jupyter + Python
-# To learn Jupyter-Python, set up Miniconda3 and Github from your PC or Mac
+## Set up Miniconda3 and Github from your PC or Mac

-## I. Make your space on GitHub:
+### I. Make your space on GitHub:

 #### Setup
 1. Install the desktop client (app) https://desktop.github.com/